sebastianspicker/otherlight/README.md

 - `pnpm lint`: ESLint + Prettier check
 - `pnpm format`: Prettier write
 - `pnpm verify-production-ready`: lint + typecheck + test + build (CI gate)

+## Configuration

+Configuration is driven by `SystemParams` and the UI fields in `index.html`.
+See `docs/params.md` for UI-to-model mapping and units.

+When N-body is enabled, choose `dtMax` so the shortest orbit has at least ~50 steps per period.
+The UI emits a warning when `dtMax` is coarser, but stability remains heuristic.

+## Development

+- `pnpm dev` for a local dev server.
+- `pnpm verify-production-ready` for a full local verification.

+## Testing

+- `pnpm test` for unit/smoke tests.
+- `pnpm typecheck` for TypeScript checks (includes tests).

+## Runbook

+See `docs/RUNBOOK.md` for setup, fast/full loops, security checks, and troubleshooting.

 ## Project structure